brunoanc/EternalResourceExtractor/README.md

 cmake --build "build" --config Release
 ```

-Finally, on Linux and macOS you can run
+Finally, on Linux you can run

 ```
 strip "build/EternalResourceExtractor"